programmerPhysicist/tomato/README.txt

 ./tomato
 --Note: To run while doing other work on commandline ./tomato&
+--Windows
+tomato

 **Settings**
---Linux
-Find the .tomato file and open: emacs .tomato or vi .tomato
+Find the .tomato file and open using your favorite text editor For instance in Linux: emacs .tomato or vi .tomato